Cousins ancestries & web sites

 By 1907, with her parents no longer living and the family having built a home in

-Manchester, VT, Mary Harlan Lincoln gave the house to Iowa Wesleyan College as a tribute
+Manchester, VT, Mary Harlan Lincoln gave the house to Iowa Wesleyan University as a tribute

 to the memory of her father.